 The great framework that the NCAA run to ensure athletic and academic success is truly a triumph of the college sports system.
 Unfortunately, this isn’t extended to those who wish to earn a master’s degree in the U.S.

 Fortunately, there is an opportunity to do so in the U.K. whilst earning a U.S.-accredited degree.
 Because, well, why would you travel to the U.K. to earn a British degree you can’t use when you get home?
-In addition, you can play in the prestigious British Universities & College Sports (BUCS) leagues and in showcase games against professional female academies across the U.K. and Scandinavia.
+In addition, you can play in the prestigious British Universities & College Sports (BUCS) leagues and in showcase games against academies across the U.K. and Europe.

 Studying abroad is a great chance for you to differentiate yourself from other college graduates and masters students by gaining some experience of living in a different country and developing a global mindset.